arlept/mtklogo/README.md

 Things which need to be improved:

 * User messages
-  * Wording is poor, ansi colored output is under-exploited.
   * Have a verbose and a silent flag.
-* User errors
-  * I'm abusing unwrap.
-It's usable enough but error messages might be unreadable.
+  * Ability to turn off colored output (command line arg AND compilation feature)
 * Binary distribution.
 I understand some people may just want to change their logo and are not interested in building from source, so releasing windows executable is probably welcome.
+  * try making the executable smaller, it's overweight for its purpose.

 ## Support